Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Introduction

 \section{Introduction}

-Softmax gating Gaussian mixture of experts~\cite{Jacob_Jordan-1991, Jordan-1994}, a class of statistical machine learning models that combine multiple simpler models, known as expert functions of the covariates, via softmax gating network to form more complex and accurate models, have found widespread use in various applications, including speech recognition~\cite{Jacobs-1996, You_Speech_MoE, You_Speech_MoE_2}, natural language processing~\cite{Eigen_learning_2014, Du_Glam_MoE, Quoc-conf-2017, Shazeer_JMLR}, computer vision~\cite{Ruiz_Vision_MoE}, and other applications~\cite{Hazimeh_multitask_MoE, Mustafa_multimodal_MoE}.
-In softmax gating Gaussian mixture of experts, the parameters of each expert function play an important role in capturing the heterogeneity of data.
-However, a comprehensive theoretical understanding of parameter estimation in these models has still remained a long-standing open problem in the literature. \\
+Softmax gating Gaussian mixture of experts~\cite{Jacob_Jordan-1991, Jordan-1994}, a class of statistical machine learning models that combine multiple simpler models, known as expert functions of the covariates, via softmax gating networks to form more complex and accurate models, has found widespread use in various applications, including speech recognition~\cite{peng_bayesian_1996, You_Speech_MoE, You_Speech_MoE_2}, natural language processing~\cite{do_hyperrouter_2023,Eigen_learning_2014, Du_Glam_MoE, Quoc-conf-2017, Shazeer_JMLR}, computer vision~\cite{Ruiz_Vision_MoE,bao_vlmo_2022,dosovitskiy_image_2021,liang_m3vit_2022}, and other applications~\cite{hazimeh_dselect_k_2021, Mustafa_multimodal_MoE,chamroukhi_time_2009,chamroukhi_hidden_2010,montuelle_mixture_2014,chamroukhi_regularized_2018,chamroukhi_regularized_2019}.
+Regarding the applications of the softmax gating Gaussian mixture of experts in medicine \cite{li2019drug} and physical sciences \cite{Kuusela2011SemisupervisedAD}, the parameters of each expert function play an important role in capturing the heterogeneity of data.
+Thus, the main objective of these works is to conduct statistical inference for those parameters, which leads to a need for convergence rates of parameter estimation in the softmax gating Gaussian mixture of experts.
+However, a comprehensive theoretical understanding of parameter estimation in that model has still remained a long-standing open problem in the literature.